carlosascari/onepath/README.md

 Require a module using onepath.

 **onepath.set**(*String* key, *String* pathQuery)
-Set a path key that can be included in single braces
+Set a path key that can be included with single braces
 example:

 	onepath.set('VIEW_FOLDER', './lib/views')